Platelet rich plasma (PRP) and its use in musculoskeletal conditions

 Tennis elbow (lateral epicondylalgia)

-- A 2014 systematic review by de Vos, Windt, & Weir, Level 1 Evidence, found only 1 out of the 6 included studies showed the benefit of PRP.
+- A 2014 systematic review by de Vos, Windt, & Weir, level one evidence, found only 1 out of the 6 included studies showed the benefit of PRP.

 - Conclusion: PRP injections are not effective for the management of lateral epicondylalgia

 - A 2014 systematic review by Liddle & Rodríguez-Merchán found improvement of knee pain and functional outcomes within 6 months to 2 years post injection.
 Unfortunately these results were reported from non-comparative studies.
 When looking at higher- level comparative studies, PRP was not superior over other treatment methods.

 - Conclusion: superiority of PRP over control treatments could not be conclusively demonstrated.

 - Franceschi, Papalia, Franceschetti, Paciotti, Maffulli, & Denaro in 2014 found lower level studies to show an improvement in symptoms at baseline to the follow-up assessment.

 - Additionally, two randomised control trials (RTC) found PRP to have greater efficacy over corticosteroid injections both at short term (6 weeks) and long term follow up (24 months).

 - Conclusion: PRP injection therapy may be of benefit over purely conservative treatment and other injection therapy modalities to treat plantar fasciitis.